Standard Language Ap Human Geography

 • Enhanced Literacy: Standardized orthography and grammar make it easier to learn to read and write, fostering literacy across a wider population.

-However, there are also negative impacts:
+On the flip side, there are also negative impacts:

 Standard Language and Nation-Building